basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 customers = client.bucket 'customers'
 map = Riak::Crdt::Map.new customers, 'ahmed_info', 'map_bucket'

-# Alternatively, the Ruby client enables you to set a bucket type as being globally associated with a Riak datatype.
-The following would set all map buckets to use the `map_bucket` bucket type:
+# Alternatively, the Ruby client enables you to set a bucket type as being
+# globally associated with a Riak datatype.
+The following would set all
+# map buckets to use the map_bucket bucket type:

 Riak::Crdt::DEFAULT_BUCKET_TYPES[:map] = 'map_bucket'

-# This would enable us to create our set without specifying a bucket type:
+# This would enable us to create our map without specifying a bucket type:

 map = Riak::Crdt::Map.new customers, 'ahmed_info'
 ```